-Despite the spectacular growth of index funds — passive investment vehicles that track market averages and minimize transaction costs — millions of professional and amateur investors continue to actively buy and sell securities regularly.
+Despite the spectacular growth of index funds — passive investment vehicles that track market averages and minimise transaction costs — millions of professional and amateur investors continue to buy and sell securities regularly actively.
 This, despite overwhelming evidence that even professional investors are no more likely to beat the market than monkeys throwing darts at securities listings.

 Money managers, at least, are paid to make investment bets.
 But why do amateurs believe they can outperform markets when it is clear professionals cannot consistently do so?

-Many biases and cognitive errors contribute to this costly behavior, as an example; Overconfidence & Optimism.
+Many biases and cognitive errors contribute to this costly behaviour, for example, Overconfidence & Optimism.
 Skyhooks sang the words ‘Ego is not a dirty word’.
-When it comes to investing a strong ego generally leads to poor decisions and many scars.
+When it comes to investing, a strong ego generally leads to poor decisions and many scars.